-With nearly two decades of experience editing magazines and books, Sherri Dugger is now our Executive Director.
+With nearly two decades of experience editing magazines and books, Sherri Dugger is now WFAN’s executive director.
 She has served as the executive director of Indiana Farmers Union, as a policy and communications consultant for American Grassfed Association, as a Midwest outreach consultant for Earthjustice, and as a rural affairs consultant for The Humane Society of the United States (HSUS).

 Dugger regularly presents at workshops and conferences and works with farmers and organization leaders throughout the Midwest.
 An advocate for local and regional food systems, environmental sustainability, humane animal agriculture, and diversified family farming, she frequently lobbies at the Indiana Statehouse and on Capitol Hill.
 Dugger is a member of the National Agricultural Advisory Council for HSUS, and she re-established the Midwest Sustainable Agriculture Working Group in early 2019.

 Dugger resides on a small farm in Morristown, Indiana, with her husband, Randy, and their dogs, cats, donkeys, goats, alpacas, chickens, and honeybees.

 Wren Almitra coordinates Women, Land & Legacy, a USDA program coordinated through WFAN and WFAN’s Harvesting Our Potential program.

 A life-long resident of Iowa, she took a leave of absence for a few years to get her Environmental Studies degree from Prescott College in Prescott, AZ where she studied Agroecology, among other sustainable agriculture and conservation biology courses.
 She has worked on small-scale farms in Iowa and Arizona.